wadhah101/GL5-ethics-project/transcript.md

 - mass surveillance

-Each company in china is required to hire "content moderators" or what's better known as "sensors".
-The official number of those workers is **2 million****
+Each company in China is required to hire "content moderators" or what's better known as "sensors".
+The official number of those workers is **2 millions****.

-Here's the thing, complaining about the government is allowed and mostly a blind eye is turned to it but **mobilizing people through** a rally is **strictly** censored
+Here's the thing, complaining about the government is allowed and most of the time turned a blind eye to it but **mobilizing people through** a rally is **strictly** censored.

-China is about finding a middle ground to maintain control to voice opinions but not let them act based on them.
+China is close to finding common ground to maintain control over the expression of opinions, but without letting them act on these opinions.

-by law, the browsing activity of everyone is collected by the internet provider and passed to the government.
+By law, the browsing activity of everyone is collected by the internet provider and passed to the government.
 With the rising of big data and data analysis, we can all see what's wrong with this.

 In the book "censored distraction and diversion inside china's great firewall" 3 methods are described on how the government controls the internet :